Confirm Your Enrollment

-Reverse Transfer FAQ's
+Reverse Transfer Documents

 Here are some common questions about Missouri Reverse Transfer (MRT).
 If your questions aren't listed here, please contact the UMSL MRT Coordinator for further assistance.